Senad Brkić: Club career

-International
+International career

-Brkić earned 7 caps for the Bosnia and Herzegovina national team between 1996 and 2002.
-His first match for the national team was on 6 November 1996 against Italy in a 1–2 win, while his last match for the national team was on 7 September 2002 against Romania in a European Championship qualification 0–3 loss.
+Brkić earned seven caps for the Bosnia and Herzegovina national team between 1996 and 2002.
+His first match for the national team was on 6 November 1996 against Italy in a 2–1 win, while his last match for the national team was on 7 September 2002 against Romania in a European Championship qualification 3–0 loss.

 Managerial career

 Brkić started his managerial career in 2014 as a youth coach at Čelik.
 He stayed on that position until 2016, after which he got appointed as an assistant manager to Elvedin Beganović in the first team of the club.
 In March 2017, he again became an assistant manager in the first team, this time to Boris Pavić.

 From July 2017 to 31 December 2018, Brkić was the manager of the under-17 team of Čelik Zenica.
 On 29 June 2019, he became the new manager of the under-19 team of the club.